linguowang007/Barcode-Split/README.md

 # Description
 The Barcode-Split algorithm is encapsulated within the Python package **barcode_split**.

-This algorithm is specifically designed to split BAM files by distinct tag values.
+This algorithm is designed to split BAM files by distinct tag values.

 Barcode-split constructs an index of tag values within the SAM file, enabling rapid retrieval of barcode-tagged alignments.
 # Dependencies for the barcode_split Package: